lxndrblz/anatole/README.md

 User-agent: *
 ```

-If certain sites shoud be excluded from being accessed, you might want to setup a custom robots.txt file within your `static` folder of your site.
+If certain sites should be excluded from being accessed, you might want to setup a custom robots.txt file within your `static` folder of your site.

 ### Syntax highlighting

-This theme has support for either Hugo's lightning fast Chroma code highlighting.
+This theme has support for either Hugo's lightning-fast Chroma code highlighting.
 See the [Hugo docs](https://gohugo.io/content-management/syntax-highlighting/) for more information.

 To enable Chroma, add the following to your site parameters: